BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Conclusions

 \section{Conclusions}

-In light of the analysis that a vanilla combination of distributed compressed SGD and geometric median aggregation suffers from stochastic and compression noise in the presence of Byzantine attacks, we develop a novel BROADCAST algorithm to reduce the noise, and consequently, enhance Byzantine-robustness.
+In light of the analysis that a vanilla combination of distributed compressed SGD and geometric median aggregation suffers from compression and stochastic noise in the presence of Byzantine attacks, we develop a novel BROADCAST algorithm to reduce the noise, and consequently, enhance Byzantine-robustness.
 Theoretical results show that BROADCAST enjoys a linear convergence rate to the neighborhood of the optimal solution and achieves gradient compression for free.
-Due to the successful reduction of both stochastic and compression noise, BROADCAST is demonstrated by numerical experiments to outperform the existing Byzantine-robust methods with compression.
+Thanks to the successful reduction of both compression and stochastic noise, BROADCAST is demonstrated by numerical experiments to outperform the existing Byzantine-robust methods with compression.

+Due to the page limit, now we only analyze the geometric median-based robust aggregation rule and the SAGA-based variance reduction technique.
+Extending the current results to other robust aggregation rules and variance reduction techniques is natural, and will be an interesting future work.
+Further improving the communication efficiency by performing multiple rounds of local updates before one round of transmissions is also of practical importance.